tillay/uno/README.md

 to play:
 python3 main.py

-To play in the future, make sure you are in the correct directory and type the same command.
+To play in the future, make sure you are in the uno directory and type python3 main.py.

 Modification:
 to change number of starting cards and type of game (singleplayer or against computer) run the installer script again